eminSerin/NBS-Predict/README.md

 # NBS-Predict
 NBS-Predict is a prediction-based extension of the Network-based Statistic (Zalesky et. al., 2010).
-NBS-Predict aims to close the gap between group-level analysis and subject-specific prediction based on individually important network variations by combining machine learning models and graph theoretical networks in a cross-validation structure.
+NBS-Predict aims to provide a fast way to identify neuroimaging-based biomarkers with high generalizability by combining machine learning with graph theory in a cross-validation structure.

 ## Overview
-NBS-Predict performs in a repeated cross-validation structure where suprathreshold edge selection and model evaluation is conducted and, if desired, hyperparameter optimization is performed in the inner loop.
+NBS-Predict operates in a cross-validation structure (nested if hyperparameter optimization is desired).
+The general algorithm consists of model evaluation, feature selection like suprathreshold edge selection, hyperparameter optimization (optionally), and machine learning algorithm optimization (optionally).

 ## Prerequisites